Nuclear weapon yield: Enrico Fermi's calculation

 The surface area (A) and volume (V) of a sphere are $A = 4\pi r^2$ and $V = \frac{4}{3} \pi r^3$ respectively.

 The blast wave, however, was likely assumed to grow out as the surface area of the approximately hemispheric near surface burst blast wave of the Trinity gadget.

 The paper is moved 2.5 meters by the wave, so the effect of the Trinity device is to displace a hemispherical shell of air of volume 2.5 m × 2π(16 km)2.
 Multiply by 1 atm to get an energy of 4.1×10^14 J ~ 100 kT TNT.

+G. I. Taylor's calculation

-A good approximation of the yield of the Trinity test device was obtained in 1950 by the British physicist G. I. Taylor from simple dimensional analysis and an estimation of the heat capacity for very hot air.
+A good approximation of the yield of the Trinity test device was obtained in 1950 by the British physicist G. I. Taylor from simple dimensional analysis and an estimation of the heat capacity of very hot air.
 Taylor had initially done this highly classified work in mid-1941 and published an article with an analysis of the Trinity data fireball when the Trinity photograph data was declassified in 1950 (after the USSR had exploded its own version of this bomb).